A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 \begin{enumerate} \item \textbf{Plan Creation:} Before execution, the network must create an EP generation plan based on current resources.
 This includes (i) selecting a path between source and destination, (ii) allocating generation rates on each link, and (iii) defining a swapping order at intermediate nodes.
 These decisions determine EP latency/fidelity, formalized as a swapping tree~\cite{swapping-tqe-22}, or a purification-augmented swapping tree~\cite{qcnc-purification}.

 \item \textbf{Adaptive Protocols:} Given the probabilistic nature of entanglement generation, runtime adaptation is crucial.
-Rather than rigidly following a static plan, protocols may alter the swapping order based on real-time conditions, such as EP availability or qubit age~\cite{real-time,mdp}.
-For example, prioritizing older or more reliable EPs may improve fidelity and throughput.
+Rather than rigidly following a static plan, protocols may adjust the swapping order in response to real-time conditions, such as EP availability or qubit age~\cite{real-time,mdp}.
+For example, prioritizing older or fresher EPs may improve fidelity and throughput.
 Such adaptive decisions necessitate a global view of entanglement resources---motivating the need for a Global Entanglement Module (\get).

 \item \textbf{Pre-Distributed EPs:} Leveraging previously generated EPs can substantially reduce latency during execution~\cite{predist-qce-22}.
 These pre-distributed EPs act as cached resources along entanglement paths.
 Their effective use requires protocol-level awareness of where such EPs exist and their fidelity—again necessitating a global view of entanglement resources (\get).